 It was a mainstream view of mental health and a very familiar state of depression for me both visually and mentally.
 It really was an important moment.
-From a female perspective of an unconventional female, one I had been at the characters age via heartbreak and youthy drama (oh the brutal tragedy of rejection) – and later on as an adult mirroring that level of sorrow and loss a few days after giving birth.
+From a female perspective of an unconventional female, one I had been at the characters age via suppressed grief, heartbreak and youthy drama (oh the brutal tragedy of rejection) – and later on as an adult mirroring that level of sorrow and loss a few days after giving birth.

 We had returned from the hospital without our infant who had been misdiagnosed and forced to remain behind until tests results came.
 I was hormonally imbalanced, emotionally mutated and flat out fCking exhausted.
 In this dark, dark state it felt like my baby had died.
-I sat in our black Ikea rocking chair next to our Christmas tree, staring out the front window, silently, still and oblivious to everything going on around me.
+I sat in our black Ikea rocking chair next to our Christmas tree, staring out the window, silent, still and oblivious to everything going on around me.

 It was Christmas, so the house was bustling and magically manic.
-My husband kissed me goodbye, went to work, Mum was in and out, checking on me, cranking out festive preparations, cousins came and went, the sun rose and set, my husband came back, kissed me again, meals were left uneaten, cups of tea barely touched and the only time I left the chair was to empty my boobs, reluctantly go for a wee and deal with my wounds that never seemed to stop bleeding.
+My husband kissed me goodbye, went to work.
+Mum was in and out, checking on me, cranking out festive preparations, cousins came and went, the sun rose and set, my husband came back, kissed me again, meals were left uneaten, cups of tea barely touched and the only time I left the chair was to empty my boobs, reluctantly go for a wee and deal with my wounds that never seemed to stop bleeding.
 I barely spoke, though said enough so they wouldn’t worry – but both my body and my mind were screaming in pain.
 Hence the reference to the second scene.